Our mission

 Tinnitus and the Mysteries of the Auditory Brain

 It’s one thing to know that tinnitus is a sound you hear without an external source.
 It’s another thing entirely to live with that internal soundscape.
 For those of us living with the persistent phantom sound, we often wonder what’s actually happening upstairs when the ringing won't quit.
-This isn't just an ear problem; it’s a brain phenomenon.
+Rather than being an ear problem, tinnitus is largely a brain phenomenon.
 Understanding this neurological aspect can shift your perspective from feeling helpless to feeling more informed about the nature of the sound you are experiencing.

 Read more »